kokerinks/tp/docs/UserGuide.md

 Examples:
 * `addmempts n/John Doe mp/` adds 100 `membership points` to `John Doe`

 💡 <span style="color:yellow">**Tip**:</span> Use this command to manually adjust membership points in scenarios where the total points from ordering might not fully capture a member's loyalty or contributions.
-This can include exceptional circumstances such as rewarding significant engagement that isn't directly tied to purchases, like community involvement or brand advocacy, or correcting tier placements due to system errors.
-This flexibility ensures every member's loyalty is accurately recognised and rewarded.
+This can include exceptional circumstances such as rewarding significant engagement that isn't directly tied to purchases, like brand advocacy or correcting tier placements.<br>
+This flexibility ensures every member's loyalty is accurately recognised and rewarded.<br>
+In the case of similar names like `Betsy Crowead` and `Betsy Croweas`, when adding order to `Betsy Crowe`, the order would be added to the member who was added first in the list.

 ### 4.11 Editing a member : `edit`